Skip to Content

 Pack With Space in Mind

 One of the biggest mistakes you can make when packing your suitcase is folding things the way you would if they were going in your dresser.
-This takes up way too much space and doesn’t leave a lot of room for souvenirs, dirty clothes and other essentials.
+This takes up way too much space and doesn’t leave a lot of room for souvenirs, dirty clothes, and other essentials.
 It also can cost you more money by having to pay for an additional bag at the airport.

-When packing your clothes, always roll them.
+My aunt taught me this: when packing your clothes, always roll them.
 This will help prevent wrinkles and take up less valuable room in your suitcase.

-Pack A Few Days Before (But Make a List of Items You Still Need to Use Day Of)
+Pack A Few Days Before (But Make a List of Items You Still Need to Use the Day Of)

-Your bathing suit, sunscreen, and extra set of flip flops can be packed however early you’d like because chances are you’re not going to use them before your trip.
-But, things like your toothbrush, hair brush, contact lenses, retainers…they’re all things you’re going to be using up until the day you leave.
+Your bathing suit, sunscreen, and extra set of flip-flops can be packed however early you’d like because chances are you’re not going to use them before your trip.
+But, things like your toothbrush, hairbrush, contact lenses, retainers…they’re all things you’re going to be using up until the day you leave.
 Because of this, it can be incredibly easy to forget to pack them, especially if everything else is already stored away.

-I always make a list of everything I need and cross them off or check them off, leaving what I need to pack the morning of out on the counter.
-But even so, because I’m running around, sometimes I’ll forget to look at that list.
 So what do I do?
 I make a reminder in my phone to check the list.
 It might seem like a lot, but if you’re like me and tend to get a little bit scatterbrained the morning of a trip, you can never be too cautious.
-After all, buying amenities like toothpaste, deodorant and suntan lotion at your resort can be rather pricey….and wouldn’t you rather spend your money on something else?

 Check the Weather Beforehand

-When I was a teenger, my family had to buy brand new sneakers, long pants and jackets for our entire family because the weather was in the mid-30s because everything we packed was ideal for warmer, Florida weather.
 Not only were our suitcases filled with the summer clothes we had already packed with us, but now we were trying to stuff an additional week’s worth of clothing on top of it.

 Remember, the weather in Florida is warm but can also be incredibly unpredictable.
 It rains most days of the year (even if for an hour) and can get rather cold during the later months of the year.
 Check the weather beforehand and bring ponchos if it’s calling for rain and items that will keep you comfortable during your stay.